(Know more/know less:

 “Yeah, well—I’ll have to take your word on that,” Sydney said tartly, again floored, befuddled by that Christmas tree, but then looking beyond it out the cabin’s lee side window case, to the Setter out there barking in the yard.
 “But what is with your dog?”

 “Oh, he’s always cranky the day after a bath.
 Actually, Seamus is more Kenny’s than mine.
 I’m still basically a cat person…me and Pags.”
 She shooed her big, fat tabby off the sofa.
 “I like to rag Kenny than an Irish Setter is a subconscious manifestation of the flaming Celtic beauty he lusts for in his heart of hearts…”

 “That what he is, Irish?
 Sydney plopping lotus-like on the sofa, marveling at the platter before her, dipping a carrot stick into the tahini.
 “Catholic, too, I suppose…”

 “Only part way–I think his father’s, like, Scotch…” Melissa instead leaned over to the fireplace, rolling up some yellowing sections of the Daily Camera newspaper, cramming them around and under the smoldering fireplace log.

 “As in boozer hound, huh?”

 “Tsk, his dad has had a little problem in the past, but…”

 “Well, I guess that explains the whole Christmas shmear, anyway.
 “Moon, Moon, I don’t mean to intervene, but when did you get off on this tangent, exactly—nice little Chicago Jewish girl like yourself?”

-“Truth is, I’ve had enough nice Jewish boys to last me a lifetime,” Melissa said, while no doubt trying to sort through some alien stirrings she felt at the bar mitzvah readings, not being a religious person, not in the least.
+“Truth is, I’ve had enough with nice Jewish boys, the whole blessed arrangement,” Melissa said, while no doubt trying to sort through some alien stirrings she felt at the bar mitzvah readings, not really being a religious person, not in the least.
 “Besides, I’ve got a lot invested in Kenny now…and it’s getting a little late in the game to be nit-picking around.
 I’ve got to make this one work…”

 “Sure, but maybe you’ve invested too much…just like with Lester.”